Adventure Safaris In Africa

 Written by Jesca

-As the world celebrates the achievements of African women during Women’s History Month, it is worth recognising some of the most ambitious African women in the tourism industry.
+As the world celebrates the achievements of African women during Women’s History Month, it is worth recognising some of the most ambitious African women in tourism.
 Women are prominent in the tourism industry because of their strong leadership qualities and ability to confront issues affecting their local community.
 As a result, women have become active entrepreneurs by operating, managing, and owning different types of tourism businesses.

-From owning businesses to promoting destinations or working hand-in-hand with international partners, African women have significantly contributed to shaping our continent’s resilient and sustainable tourism industry.
+From owning businesses to promoting destinations or working hand-in-hand with international partners, women have significantly contributed to shaping our continent’s resilient and sustainable tourism industry.

 In honour of Women’s Month 2023, let us explore some of their impactful contributions to the industry.
 Here are seven women entrepreneurs in Africa’s tourism industry.